 It’s ridiculous how similar their performances are; straight off the start, both headphones have the same impedance of 62 Ohm, frequency response range of 10Hz-40Khz, and even an identical sensitivity of 105 dB.

-The main difference here could be that the AKG K702 emphasizes bass and sounds brighter, that is due to the nodiuym magnet, which is absent in the K712 Pro.
+The main difference here could be that the AKG K702 emphasizes bass and sounds brighter, which is due to the nodiuym magnet, which is absent in the K712 Pro.

 Neodymium magnets are lighter and more strong than ferrite magnets in headphones.
 They also have deeper bass and more distinct high notes.